Selective Memory

 Memory is a remarkable capacity that we’ve been given.
 It certainly has its good side.

-The Woodwards’ photo albums and digital directories are enjoyable collections of family memories for us.
+Our family’s photo albums and digital folders are enjoyable collections of memories.
 And when our children were growing up, at bedtime they’d often ask for a story.
 It amazed me how often I could stroll down memory lane and come up with a little episode from my childhood years.

-The video “John in Exile” Is a one-man play by Dean Jones.
+The video “John in Exile” is a one-man play by Dean Jones.
 He gives a fascinating monologue depicting the aged apostle John on the Island of Patmos, just prior to receiving the Revelation.
-He speaks and reminisces for about 90 minutes, vividly and imaginatively describing his relationship with the Lord Jesus.
-After being blessed by the scriptural content and its inspiring message, I was also struck by the amount of memory work this one-man play required of the actor.
+He testifies and reminisces for about 90 minutes, vividly and imaginatively describing his relationship with the Lord Jesus.
+After being blessed by this video, I was also struck by the amount of memory work this one-man play required of the actor.
 Such is the potential of the world’s best “computer,” which has been created by God and put into your cranium — your brain!

 Alas, memory has its down side too.
 Many who have had severe trauma in the past with its painful images burned into their memory banks.